amuzetnoM/cthulu/SYSTEM_REPORT.md

 # Herald Trading System - Comprehensive Analysis Report
-**Date:** December 27, 2025
+**Date:** December 28, 2025
 **Version Analyzed:** 5.0.0
 **Analyst:** Github Advanced Security & Live Validation Bot

-**Status:** Live mode currently active (running and monitoring as of 2025-12-27 23:39 UTC).
+**Status:** Live mode currently active (running and monitoring as of 2025-12-28).
-**Summary:** This report has been updated to include on-the-run live testing observations, recent code changes (safety gate removal, runtime indicator behavior fixes), and a prioritized action plan to stabilize live operations.
+**Summary:** This report has been updated to reflect the completed architectural overhaul, expanded strategy and indicator systems, and current live operational status.

 ---